REU-SOS/SOS/txt/bib.md

 + <a name="me11a"></a>Tim Menzies, Christian Bird, Thomas Zimmermann, Wolfram Schulte, and Ekrem Kocaganeli.
 2011.
 The inductive software engineering manifesto: principles for industrial data mining.
 In Proceedings of the International Workshop on Machine Learning Technologies in Software Engineering (MALETS '11).

+## N

++ <a anme="nelson11"></a>A. Nelson, T. Menzies, and G. Gay.
+Sharing experiments using open-source software.
+Softw.
+Pract.
+Exper., 41:283–305, March 2011.